Take Your Next Step Into Ministry

 Learning from Others is part of the Take Your Next Step into Ministry series that helps a person interested in Christian full-time ministry (and tentmaking) to learn how to profit from the comments and criticisms of others.

 This is a critical time for those seeking to go into ministry.
 Paul says it is a ‘fine work’ that the overseer is involved in (1 Timothy 3:1).
-We are proud of God’s special work in our hearts, but this should not be interpreted that we are ready for ministry.
+We are proud of God’s special work in our hearts, but this should not be interpreted as meaning that we are ready for ministry.

 God will use others to train us, but we need to learn how to learn from them and not let our pride interfere.